yogitami/notes/DesignPattern.md

 ### Structural
 - how to assemble different parts of the system so that changes in one doesn't affect the entire system.
+- They help organize relationships between objects, making systems more flexible, reusable, and maintainable.
+- focus on how classes and objects are arranged to create larger, more complex structures

 #### Proxy Pattern :
   - Useful to reduce expensive API calls.
 Used to check for authentication.